 Today Huetares speak Spanish (due to the loss of their native language).
 However, one of their leaders, Juan Sanchez (or “Choto,” his name in Huetar, and also Danny’s uncle),

 who shared his people’s history, culture, and challenges with our group.
 He has been making efforts for the last twenty years to bring back the language, customs and traditions of his people.
 Juan told us that the Huetares are descendants of the Mayan’s tribe.
-He took us on a tour telling us the significant of all the native structures as well as their meaning, and purpose, for example the building with a thatch roof.
+He took us on a tour telling us the significance of all the native structures as well as their meaning, and purpose, for example, the building with a thatch roof.
 We learned that each palm-wood pillar of the sturdy structure represents a different ancestral spirit, which makes the shelter a sacred and wondrous place.

 Juan also showed us how they make sugar cane juice.